Improve your users' overall experience by following these guides for add-on design.

 You are encouraged to follow the following best practices for all add-ons you develop.

 Determine add-on ownership before starting

-Add-ons are defined by Apps Script projects, which must be owned by a specific account or else placed in a Team Drive.
+Add-ons are defined by Apps Script projects, which must be owned by a specific account or else placed in a shared drive.
 Before coding an add-on, detemine what account should own the project, and what account acts as its publisher.
 Also determine what accounts are to act as collaborators, and make sure those accounts have access to the script project and its associated Cloud platform project.

 Extend G Suite, don't replicate it

 Add-ons are meant to provide new capabilities to the G Suite applications they extend, or else automate complex tasks.
 Add-ons that merely replicate functionality already within the application or ones that don't make significant improvements to a workflow aren't likely to pass add-on review for publication.